xtendui/xtendui/src/gatsby/markdown/components/core/toggle/interaction.md

 If you want to **disable the component** use the `options.disabled`.

-If you want something to automatically hide use the class `.xt-toggle-ui`.

 <div class="xt-overflow-sub overflow-y-hidden overflow-x-scroll my-4 xt-my-auto w-full">

 |                         | Syntax                                    | Default / Arguments                       | Description                   |